OmengU/quap/documentation/documentation.typ

 Firefox was used in this project to test and interact with the Frontend interface.
 It was preferred over Chrome or Browsers based on it, because it not only offers a greater amount of privacy but also better developer tools, especially when viewing #acr("CSS") properties of #acr("HTML") elements. @eb-firefox
 ==== Swagger #acr("UI")
 Swagger #acr("UI") is an interface built upon the OpenAPI Specification for documenting an #acr("API") by using either a YAML or #acr("JSON") document to describe the available endpoints and the Models used for data transfer.
 It was originally known as the Swagger Specification.
-Swagger itself includes a set of tools, which aid the developer in the design, development, and documentation of #acr("API")s.
+Swagger itself includes a set of tools, which aid the developer in the design, development, and documentation of #acrpl("API").

 Swagger #acr("UI") is one of these tools.
 It helps the developer keep an overview of the #acr("API") by generating a #acr("GUI") out of the YAML/#acr("JSON") document displaying all endpoints.
 It then allows for the testing of the endpoints by providing fields for each parameter, where test data can be entered and buttons to submit the #acr("API") calls. @misc-swagger
 ==== Typst